ShabanAhmad/RMSD-RMSF-Plots/README.md

 # RMSD-RMSF-Plots

-This code can be used to plot the figures for RMSD, RMSF and MMGBSA with detailed view and colours to have a proper explanations.
+This code can be used to plot the figures for RMSD, RMSF and MMGBSA with detailed view and colours to have a proper explanation.

 ---